shajra/haskell-hls-nix/README.md

 Instead, this project provides two alternatives to assist with Nix integration:

--   an HLS Nix wrapper script that helps enter into a Nix shell when running HLS.
+-   an HLS Nix wrapper script that helps enter a Nix shell when running HLS.
 -   [Lorelei](https://github.com/shajra/direnv-nix-lorelei), a script to accomplish a similar result, but using [Direnv](https://direnv.net/).

 The HLS Nix wrapper script is easy to use.
 Lorelei can be faster and more configurable, though a few more steps to set up.
 If you use Lorelei, you won't need the HLS Nix wrapper script.